ArtifexSoftware/MuPDF.NET/docs/api/widget.rst

 .. rubric:: Footnotes

 .. [#f1] If you intend to re-access a new or updated field (e.g. for making a pixmap), make sure to reload the page first.
-Either close and re-open the document, or load another page first, or simply do `page = doc.reload_page(page)`.
+Either close and re-open the document, or load another page first, or simply do `page = doc.ReloadPage(page)`.

 .. include:: ../footer.rst